 This morning we take a tour of the Walt Disney Concert Hall using the center's audio guides.
 This one-hour visit focuses on architect Frank Gehry's extraordinary and innovative architecture.
 The building, designed from the inside out, was recognised as an architectural masterpiece as soon as it opened in October, 2003.
-Its concert hall seats over 2,200 people and is home to the Los Angeles Philharmonic and the Los Angeles Master Chorale.
 Gehry's amazing exterior waves of aluminium and extraordinary interior are complemented by Yasuhisa Toyota's brilliant acoustics, in a unique combination of stunning architecture and extraordinary sound.